MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentsession.md

 ## -description

-The communication channel between the digital assistant and the Agent Activation Runtime (AAR).
+The communication channel between the digital assistant and the Windows Conversational Agent platform.

 ## -remarks

-The ConversationalAgentSession is typically created through voice activation when a *wake* utterance such as "Hey Cortana" or "Alexa" is recognized.
+The ConversationalAgentSession is typically created through voice activation when a keyword utterance such as "Hey Cortana" or "Alexa" is recognized.

-A ConversationalAgentSession can be created in various other ways, including Bluetooth (when a *wake* utterance is transmitted through a headset or microphone), system keyboard accelerators (such as Win+C for Cortana), and initiation of speech interactions from within your app (perhaps through some kind of press-to-talk UI).
+A ConversationalAgentSession can be created in various other ways, including Bluetooth (when a keyword utterance is transmitted through a headset or microphone), system keyboard accelerators (such as Win+C for Cortana), and initiation of speech interactions from within your app (perhaps through some kind of press-to-talk UI).

 ## -see-also